-Adam Hanft, age 63, Director of the Company since 2010
+Adam Hanft, age 64, Director of the Company since 2010

-Mr. Hanft is the founder and Chief Executive Officer of Hanft Projects LLC, a strategic consultancy that provides marketing advice and insight to leading consumer and business-to-business companies as well as many leading digital brands.
+Mr. Hanft is the founder and Chief Executive Officer of Hanft Projects LLC ("Hanft Projects"), a strategic consultancy that provides marketing advice and insight to leading consumer and business-to-business companies as well as many leading digital brands.
 He writes broadly about the consumer culture for numerous publications and is the co-author of "Dictionary of the Future."
 He is also a frequent commentator on marketing and branding issues.
-Prior to starting Hanft Projects LLC, Mr. Hanft served as founder and Chief Executive Officer of Hanft Unlimited, Inc., a marketing organization created in 2004 that included an advertising agency, strategic consultancy and custom-publishing operation.
+Prior to starting Hanft Projects, Mr. Hanft served as founder and Chief Executive Officer of Hanft Unlimited, Inc., a marketing organization created in 2004 that included an advertising agency, strategic consultancy and custom-publishing operation.

-As the Chief Executive Officer of Hanft Projects LLC, Mr. Hanft brings his extensive leadership, marketing/consumer industry and innovation and technology experience to the Board.
-His knowledge of the consumer marketplace, media and current branding initiatives has proven particularly valuable.
+As the Chief Executive Officer of Hanft Projects, Mr. Hanft brings his extensive leadership, marketing/consumer industry and innovation and technology experience to the Board.
+His knowledge of the consumer marketplace, media and current branding initiatives have proven particularly valuable.

-Committee Memberships: Governance; Innovation
+Committee Membership: Innovation and Technology

-Stephen L. Johnson, age 62, Director of the Company since 2010
+Stephen L. Johnson, age 63, Director of the Company since 2010

 Mr. Johnson is the President and Chief Executive Officer of Stephen L. Johnson and Associates Strategic Consulting, LLC ("Johnson and Associates"), a strategic provider of business, research and financial management and consulting services formed in 2009.
 Prior to forming Johnson and Associates, Mr. Johnson worked for the U.S. Environmental Protection Agency for 30 years, where he became the first career employee and scientist to serve as Administrator, a position he held from January 2005 through January 2009.
-Mr. Johnson serves as a director of M2 Renewables, Inc., Ener-Core, Inc. and as a Trustee of Taylor University.
+Mr. Johnson serves as a Trustee of Taylor University.

 As President and Chief Executive Officer of Johnson and Associates and the former Administrator of the U.S. Environmental Protection Agency, as well as a lifelong scientist, Mr. Johnson brings considerable leadership and innovation and technology experience to the Board.
-His appointment also filled a need for both regulatory and environmental expertise that was identified by the Governance and Nominating Committee.
+His appointment also filled a need for both regulatory and environmental expertise that was identified by the Nominating and Governance Committee.

-Committee Memberships: Audit and Finance; Compensation; Innovation
+Committee Memberships: Nominating and Governance (Chair); Compensation; Innovation and Technology

-Katherine Hagedorn Littlefield, age 58, Director of the Company since 2000
+Katherine Hagedorn Littlefield, age 59, Director of the Company since 2000

-Ms. Littlefield is the Chair of Hagedorn Partnership, L.P.
+Ms. Littlefield is a general partner of the Hagedorn Partnership, L.P.
 She also serves on the board for the Hagedorn Family Foundation, Inc., a charitable organization.
 She is the sister of James Hagedorn, the Company's CEO and Chairman of the Board.

-As the Chair of Hagedorn Partnership, L.P., the Company's largest shareholder, Ms. Littlefield brings a strong shareholder voice to the boardroom.
-She also has significant innovation and technology experience, having served on the Company's Innovation and Technology Committee since its formation in May 2004 and its Innovation Advisory Board (formerly known as the Scientific Advisory Board and the Innovation and Technology Advisory Board) since its formation in 2001.
+As a general partner and former Chair of the Hagedorn Partnership, L.P., the Company's largest shareholder, Ms. Littlefield brings a strong shareholder voice to the boardroom.
+She also has significant innovation and technology experience, having served on the Company's Innovation and Marketing Committee since its formation in January 2014.
+Prior to that, she served on the Innovation and Technology Committee from its formation in May 2004 until January 2014 when it was retired, as well as on the Innovation Advisory Board (formerly known as the Scientific Advisory Board and the Innovation and Technology Advisory Board) from its formation in 2001 until January 2014 when it was retired.

-Committee Memberships: Strategy; Innovation (Chair)
+Committee Memberships: Finance (Chair); Innovation and Technology

-Michael E. Porter, Ph.D., age 66, Director of the Company since 2013
+Michael E. Porter, Ph.D., age 67, Director of the Company since 2013